 0-2 points are available for each of the 50 subcategories.
 Allocating points enables nonprofits to identify and focus on areas for improvement.

-Pionero Philanthropy also has a Nonprofit Resource Center which contains details of each measurement and supporting resources.
+Furthermore, Pionero Philanthropy has a Nonprofit Resource Center that contains details of each measurement and supporting resources.
 These tools aim to assist nonprofits in taking immediate action to improve their scores.

 3. The Rating System can Empower Nonprofits and Increase Awareness of Donor Expectations